pagameba/node-queue/README.md

 Below this section, you will find an Overview section that provides an overview of how the queueing system works in general and an Operations system that provides specific details on each operation that can be performed against a queue.

+**node-queue** is released under an MIT licence, see LICENSE for details.

+Please drop me a note if you find it useful, send pull requests if you fix something.
+I'm open to suggestions, new features and completely overhauling it too!

 Have fun!

 Prerequisites